-Porter’s Five Forces Analysis of IBM covers the company’s competitive landscape as well as the factors affecting its sector.
+IBM Porter’s Five Forces analysis covers the company’s competitive landscape as well as the factors affecting its sector.
 The analysis focuses on measuring the company’s position based on forces like threat of new entrants, threat of substitutes, bargaining power of buyers, bargaining power of suppliers and competitive rivalry.
+Let us start the IBM Porter Five Forces Analysis:

 The threat of new entrants in the IBM Porter Five Forces Analysis can be explained as follows: